groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2016/groupdocs.signature-for-.net-16.12.0-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 16.12.0.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 16.12.0.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 *   Updated public classes for Text Signature Options (PdfTextSignatuteOptions, CellsTextSignatuteOptions, WordsTextSignatuteOptions and SlidesTextSignatuteOptions) were extended with VerticalAlignment, HorizontalAlignment and Margins properties
 *   Added new class SignatureOptionsCollection to keep collection of Signature Options